June 16, 2024

 What is GDPR and how does it affect me?

-You have probably heard about it – GDPR, aka ‘General Data Protection Regulation’, is a new European Union directive that is coming into effect on May 25, 2018.
-Its purpose is to unify data privacy requirements across all member states of the European Union (EU) and at its core it is a regulation that gives EU residents more control over how their personal data is used (which is way overdue as the last directive on this topic was from 1995).
+You have probably heard about it – GDPR, aka ‘General Data Protection Regulation’, is a European Union directive that came into effect on May 25, 2018.
+Its purpose is to unify data privacy requirements across all member states of the European Union (EU) and at its core it is a regulation that gives EU residents more control over how their personal data is used (which was way overdue as the last directive on this topic was from 1995).

 What does that have to do with my Canadian business?

 The key differentiator from GDPR to other data protection laws is that it is extraterritorial.
-What this means is that it is not tied to whether or not you have an office in the EU and you treat with EU residents directly.
-Regardless of where you are located and whether you are B2B or B2C, GDPR applies if you treat and collect personal data of an identifiable EU citizen.
+What this means is that it is not tied to whether or not you have an office in the EU and you deal with EU residents directly.
+Regardless of where you are located and whether you are B2B or B2C, GDPR applies if you collect and process personal data of an identifiable EU citizen.

 What data is covered under GDPR?